potterjane/bobs-and-bangs/testing.md

                     </div>
     ```

+2. **Jumping behaviour of the customer review carousel**

+    On the Home page, carousel slide number 2 had an extra paragraph line in comparison to the other slides,
+    which caused the whole carousel to present a 'height jump' behaviour when slide 2 was presented in desktop screens.

+    Adjusting the number of paragraph lines to be equal for each slide did not solve the 'height jump' issue for smaller screens.

+    **How this developer fixed it:**

+    In order for the carousel to be fully responsive and not present a 'height jump' behaviour on any screen sizes,
+    ```min-height``` and ```max-height``` was set to the ```#carouselExampleIndicators``` and ```font-size```
+    was adjusted for each ```.carousel-item``` under ```@media screen```.

+    For example:

+    ```css
+        @media screen and (max-width: 576px) {

+        #carouselExampleIndicators {
+            min-height: 18rem;
+            max-height: 18rem;
+        }

+        .carousel-item {
+            font-size: 0.95rem;
+        }

+    }
+    ```

+    This developer was able to do this with inspiration from this [StackOverflow](https://stackoverflow.com/questions/29985360/bootstrap-carousel-whole-website-jumps-when-image-is-changing) post.

 ### Unsolved bugs

 ## Further testing

-- Asked friends and family to test out the website on their devices to see if there were any further issues found.
+- This developer asked friends and family to test out the website on their devices to see if there were any further issues found.